dheijl/swyh-rs/README.md

 - For minimal latency, use LPCM (if your receiver supports it).
 On many devices LPCM will only work with 16 bit samples.
 - A higher bit depth and/or sample rate will reduce latency because it will fill the buffer of the receiver faster.
 - For unlimited streamsize and duration, use NoneChunked.
 If it doesn't work try one of the other options.
 - WAV is in theory limited to 4 GB streaming, so it's possible that it only works with an u32Max streamsize.
 But you can try if NoneChunked works.
 4 GB is only a couple of hours of streaming depending on sample size and sample rate.
-On MoodeAudio WAV only works with U32MaxNotChunked, but RF64 workand FLAC work with anything.
-It depends the decoder used in the receiver.
+On MoodeAudio WAV only works with U32MaxNotChunked, but RF64 and FLAC work with anything.
+It depends on the decoder used in the receiver.
 - On some receivers WAV and RF64 will cause an extra HTTP request, increasing latency slightly.
-- If you suffer from hiccups or drop-outs caused by your WiFi network, use FLAC as the compression increases buffering in the receiver.
+- If you suffer from hiccups or drop-outs caused by your WiFi network, use FLAC, as the compression increases buffering in the receiver.
 This makes it less likely that you will suffer from audio stuttering.

 ### Audio quality and Windows WasApi Loopback capture